LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory: Experiment Results

 \subsection{Experimental Setup}

-We mainly study three LLMs: GPT-4o, Llama 3.1 70B Instruct, and Llama 3.1 8B Instruct.
-For the retriever, we choose the 1.5B Stella V5 embedding \citep{zhang_stella_en_1.5B_v5}, given its high performance on MTEB \citep{muennighoff-etal-2023-mteb}.
+We mainly study three LLMs: GPT-4o, Llama 3.1 70B Instruct, and Llama 3.1 8B Instruct\footnote{More results on five additional LLMs are reported in \Cref{appendix-more-llm-results}.}.
+For the retriever, we choose dense retrieval with the 1.5B Stella V5 model \citep{zhang_stella_en_1.5B_v5}, given its high performance on MTEB \citep{muennighoff-etal-2023-mteb}.
 Extensive comparisons between Stella V5 and alternative retrievers are provided in \Cref{appendix-retriever}.
 For the indexing stage, we employ Llama 3.1 8B Instruct to extract summaries, keyphrases, user facts, and timestamped events.
-All tasks use in-context learning, except for summaries and keyphrases, as detailed in \Cref{appendix-memory-implementation}.
 When sessions or rounds are used as the key, we only keep the user-side utterances.
 In the reading stage, the retrieved items are always sorted by their timestamp to help the reader model maintain temporal consistency.
-Throughout \Cref{section-value-results} to \Cref{section-query-results}, we apply the two optimizations discussed in \Cref{section-reading-results} by default.
-All experiments were conducted on a local server with 8 NVIDIA A6000 GPUs.
+Throughout \Cref{section-value-results} to \Cref{section-query-results}, we apply Chain-of-Note and json format (discussed in \Cref{section-reading-results}) by default.